badu/gorm/README.md

 - Set and Get, SetInstance and all that, should be nicer

 # Last merge
-- #1242 - "(Make gorm.Errors available for use outside gorm #1242)"
+- #1242 - "Omit duplicates and zero-value ids in preload queries.
+Resolves #854 and #1054."

 # Breaking changes
 - DB struct - renamed to DBCon, since that is what it represents.